Must-See Tourist Attractions in Mumbai

 Elephanta Caves

-A ferry ride across the harbour takes you to Elephanta Island and its rock-cut cave temples, a UNESCO World Heritage Site famous for the monumental three-headed Shiva sculpture.
+A ferry ride across the harbour takes you to Elephanta Island and its rock-cut cave temples, a UNESCO World Heritage Site famous for the monumental three-headed Shiva sculpture (Trimurti).
 It is one of the most rewarding half-day trips from the city.

 - Getting there: Ferries leave from the Gateway of India; the crossing takes roughly an hour each way.
 A small toy train covers the short stretch from the jetty to the base of the steps for a few rupees.

-- Timings: The caves are typically open in the daytime and closed on Mondays, so plan around that.
+- Timings: Typically open in the daytime and closed on Mondays, so plan around that.

 - Cost: Budget for a return ferry ticket plus a separate site entry fee (higher for foreign nationals than for Indian visitors).
 Carry water and wear good shoes for the climb.